MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_message_encryption.md

 1. Go to your personal email portal and open the message with subject **Your one-time passcode to view the message**.

-1. Copy the passcode, paste it in to the portal and select **Continue**.
+1. Copy the passcode, paste it into the portal and select **Continue**.

 1. Review the encrypted message with custom branding.
 Close the window with your email account open.